Community Enforcement with Endogenous Records: Introduction

-Compared to those papers, I introduce the possibility of players erasing signals from their records.
-I show that players' strategic manipulations of records lead to complete breakdowns in cooperation either when players have long expected lifespans or when their actions are strategic complements, but not when their expected lifespans are intermediate and their actions are substitutes.
-These conclusions stand in contrast to the ones in the existing literature that higher discount factors and strategic complementarities facilitate cooperation.\footnote{Wiseman (2017) and Sandroni and Urgun (2018) show that higher discount factors can undermine cooperation incentives.
+Compared to those papers, I introduce the possibility of players strategically disclosing their signals.
+I show that the endogenous disclosure of signals rules out cooperation \textit{either} when players are sufficiently long-lived \textit{or} when their actions are complements.
+However, they can still sustain cooperation when their actions are substitutes and their expected lifespans are intermediate.
+These conclusions stand in contrast to the ones in the existing literature that higher effective discount factors and strategic complementarities facilitate cooperation.\footnote{Wiseman (2017) and Sandroni and Urgun (2018) also show that higher effective discount factors can undermine cooperation.
 In contrast to the current paper that focuses on repeated games, their results are obtained in \textit{stochastic games with absorbing states}.} My analysis also highlights the different strategic implications of players' \textit{time preference} and their \textit{survival probability}, which to the best of my knowledge, is novel in the community enforcement literature.
-By contrast, the two are equivalent in existing models of community enforcement since the equilibrium outcomes depend only on the product of the two, i.e., the player's discount factor.
+By contrast, the two are equivalent in most of the existing repeated game models since the equilibrium outcomes depend only on the product of the two, that is, the effective discount factor.